-Taking a human-centred design approach to our AI product
+Taking a human-centred design approach to our AI meeting assistant

 Well, if you follow us on social media, or have read any of our previous blog posts, you’ll have heard us speak a lot about the importance of AI working with humans, and not instead of them, to achieve optimal functionality.
+We’ve talked about the possible impact of AI meeting assistants in business productivity.
 Combining human intelligence and artificial intelligence is our mission.

 To ensure AI based products will be effective, we need to understand the needs of the users first, and then look at the technology available to solve the problem.
 It must be needs-driven and not technology-driven.
 In order to achieve this when designing Eric.ai, we took a human-centred design approach

 To give a brief overview, human-centred design looks at product development from the perspective of the people whose problem the product is aiming to solve.
 It typically consists of the following stages: Empathise, Define, Ideate, Prototype, Test and Iterate.

 It works on the premise that one must first learn as much as they can about the people they are designing for, and what their problems are.
 It’s at this point that it’s then possible to define the action you want to take and the problem you hope to solve.
 Ideation involves brainstorming every possible idea you and your team can come up with as a solution to the defined problem.
 Once you’ve agreed on a practical and feasible solution, create a low-cost experimental prototype - just enough that you’re putting your ideas into action and produce something that can be tested with real-life users.
 Now it’s time to invite your potential users to interact with your prototype and learn what they think about it and how they interact with it.